rustdesk/doc.rustdesk.com/content/client/Client Deployment/_index.en.md

 Alternatively you can use mass deployment scripts with your RMM, Intune etc., the ID and password is output by the script, you should collect this, or split this off into different scripts to collect the ID and password.

-The permanent password can be changed from random to one you prefer using by changing the content inside `()` after `rustdesk_pw` to your preferred password.
+The permanent password can be changed from random to one you prefer using by changing the content inside `()` after `rustdesk_pw` to your preferred password for powershell and the corresponding line for any other platform.

 ### PowerShell